STA141B-ProjectTeam/FinalProject/README.md

 This application retrives actual flight prices and corresponding data from one of the industry recognized flight database Amadeus.

+Prototyping.
+Testing.
+Deployment

+Initial prototype is available at https://sta141b.shinyapps.io/FinalPro/ Project deliverables include source code repository, documentation, and working copies of the application available on the web.
+The copies of the application have to be deployed on shinyapps.io as per the requirements.
+Due to the limitations of Amadeus test API and other resources, testing of the application is limited to ad-hoc method.
+Each team member is supposed to deploy their own copy of the application.

 Amadeus API

 Amadeus provides well-developed API for quering data using https protocol with standard http methods GET and POST.
 (For working with orders, DELETE method is also used.)
 If request is successful and response status is 200, the body of response is a JSON object.
 There are numerous available Amadeus API's providing a veriety of possibilities for searching all kinds of travel offers, creating orders, managing orders and more.